KDJ1221/Tipper/README.md

 Some challenges I experienced when developing the app:
 - Using Xcode for source control, had many errors reference a missing 'HEAD', but resolved this by just committing and pushing all changes through the command line
-- There would be times in which the keyboard would stop working automatically in which I had to occasionally change the hardware settings of the simulator, and even test out the app on different devices
+- There would be times in which the keyboard would stop working automatically in which I had to occasionally change the hardware settings of the simulator, and even test out the app on different devices.
+Right now the keyboard does not work very well for the iPhone 8 plus unless the hardware and keyboard settings are adjusted manually

 ## License